replicatedhq/help-center/content/api/support-bundle-yaml-lifecycle/notes.md

 ### Optional Parameters

-- `prompt` - is the message prompt to display to the end customer for entering a note
+- `prompt` - the message prompt to display to the end customer for entering a note